-While it is true that children rarely die from a short fall, it is false that children cannot die from a short fall.
-There are approximately 24 million infants in the United States today according to the CDC (Martin et al., 2012), which implies that if 0.48 out of 1 million children die from a shot fall in a year we would expect to see 12 children die from a short fall this year alone.
+Chadwick is correct in saying that children rarely die from a short fall, but it is false that children cannot die from a short fall.
+There are approximately 24 million infants in the United States today according to the CDC (Martin et al., 2012).
+This implies that if 0.48 out of 1 million children die from a short fall in a year we would expect to see 12 children die from a short fall this year alone.
 It is possible that the child in a specific case could be one of these 12, so merely citing the rarity of an event does not mean it is impossible.